The Footsteps of Jesus

 reason to doubt our spiritual condition.
 "By this shall all men know that

-you are my disciples—if you love one another."
-And the converse will
+you are My disciples — if you love one another."
+And the converse

-hold equally true—By this shall all men know that you are not my
+will hold equally true — By this shall all men know that you are not

-we are likely to derive benefits of the most important kind from fellowship
+then we are likely to derive benefits of the most important kind from

-with them.
-"Come with us," is their invitation, "and we will do you good."
+fellowship with them.
+"Come with us," is their invitation, "and we will do

-They will cheer, and warn, and direct us; they will sympathize with us in
+you good."
+They will cheer, and warn, and direct us; they will sympathize

-our sorrows, and bring down the blessing of heaven upon us by their prayers.
+with us in our sorrows, and bring down the blessing of heaven upon us by

 youth who, with a ruined character, is now an inmate of yonder prison, what